JasonLiu1229/University-Vault/DS/Session/Session 5.md

 ![[Pasted image 20240401183120.png]]
 ## Products, not projects (aka DevOps)
 “The traditional model is that you take your software to the wall that separates development and operations, throw it over and then forget about it.
 Not at Amazon.
 You build it, you run it.”

+The quote advocate for a DevOps culture where developers are accountable for the operational aspects of their software, leading to better quality, faster delivery, and a more collaborative environment.
+This approach shifts the mindset from treating software development as a series of isolated projects to managing it as a continuous product lifecycle.
 # [Reactive manifesto]( www.reactivemanifesto.org)
 - Aims to condense knowledge on how to design highly scalable and reliable applications
 	- Set of required architecture traits